 Costing less than a Renault ZOE despite being the size of a family estate car, it's clear the MG 5 EV has been built to a budget.
 This is most obvious inside, where there are some hard plastics on display.
-It all feels rather traditional, with none of the widescreen displays of the Honda e, a partly analogue instrument cluster and a distinct lack of the more cutting-edge gadgets.
+It all feels rather traditional, forgoing the multiple widescreen displays of the Honda e, instead fitted with a partly analogue instrument cluster and a distinct lack of the more cutting-edge gadgets.

 What's more impressive is the standard kit on the Excite model, which includes an eight-inch display with Apple CarPlay and Android Auto, 16-inch alloy wheels, LED daytime running lights, rear parking sensors and cruise control.
 Costing around £2,500 more, Exclusive adds leather upholstery, heated front seats, sat nav, automatic air-conditioning, keyless entry, automatic wipers and a dimming rear-view mirror.

 Despite the MG 5 EV's soft suspension, some road imperfections are still transmitted inside the car, so you're likely to feel motorway expansion joints and potholes through the bottom of your seat.

 One of the MG 5 EV's main strengths is its size - it's the first affordable electric estate car on sale in the UK.
 Needless to say, there's lots of room in the front and back seats, so four adults can travel in comfort.
 It's not quite as spacious as a conventional estate like a Ford Focus Estate or Skoda Octavia Estate but it's impressive for an EV.

 Headroom and legroom is generous in both the front and rear, and the driver gets a six-way adjustable seat, making it easy to find a good driving position.
 It's a fairly comfortable car but there's a lack of storage cubbies compared with some rivals.